cxn03651/write_xlsx/worksheet.md

 or zero if no errors were encountered.
 See the return values described for the `write()` method above.

-See also the `write_arrays.rb` program in the examples directory of the distro.

 #### <a name="write_col" class="anchor" href="#write_col"><span class="octicon octicon-link" /></a>write_col(row, column, array, format = nil)

 The `write_col()` method can be used to write a 1D or 2D array of data in one go.